-This Guide was written for the Lyons Regional Library District by our intern Sarah Hagerman.
+This Guide was written for the Lyons Regional Library District by Sarah Hagerman.
 She is finishing her Masters in Library and Information Science at the University of Washington.
 This Guide reflects the purpose of the American Library Association’s Key Action Areas.
 “The ALA assists and promotes libraries in helping children and adults develop the skills they need – the ability to read and use computers – understanding that the ability to seek and effectively utilize information resources is essential in a global information society.”
 (See link for direct reference) We are grateful to Sarah for her dedication to the Lyons Regional Library District and to our profession.

 If they can get you asking the wrong questions, they don’t have to worry about the answers. – Thomas Pynchon